GRACE PROJECT PARTNERS

 ECSITE will participate in all the GRACE WPs except for WP6.
 The main involvement will be in WP5 Grounding Actions related to citizen engagement in science.
 As already stated, ECSITE is the hub of European science communication professionals, and therefore a strong partner for science education.

-STeP, the ‘Security, Technology and e-Privacy Research Group’, is an interdisciplinary team of researchers organised within the Department of European and Economic Law.
-The team covers many areas of information policy and technology law including privacy, data protection, security science, cybercrime, self-regulation, ethics and health informatics.
+STeP, the ‘Security, Technology and e-Privacy Research Group’, is an interdisciplinary team of researchers organised within the Department of Transboundary Legal Studies.
+The team covers many areas of information policy and technology law including privacy, data protection, security science, cybercrime, self-regulation, ethics, and health informatics.
 The STeP Research Group is the largest such group in any Dutch university and has to date built up the largest portfolio of participation in SEC research projects out of all universities in the Netherlands.

 + Role in the project